takashibinns/tableau-sparkler-setup/README.md

 # Cloudformation Tempalte Details
 The Cloudformation template creates the following resources:
-* EC2 Instance
+* EC2 Instance - Used to host the Sparkler web app
-* Application Load Balancer
+* Application Load Balancer - Provides SSL termination, and directing requests to the tomcat port
-... * Listener for HTTP/80
+  * Listener for HTTP/80 - Listens for HTTP traffic, and redirects to HTTPS
-... * Listener for HTTPS/443
+  * Listener for HTTPS/443 - Redirects HTTPS traffic to the tomcat web app
-* Load Balancer Target Group
+* Load Balancer Target Group - Defines what instances are available
-* IAM Role
+* IAM Role - Used to define what the EC2 instance is permissioned to do.
+The policy equates to the following named policies:
-... * ElasticLoadBalancingReadOnly
+  * ElasticLoadBalancingReadOnly
-... * ElasticLoadBalancingFullAccess
+  * ElasticLoadBalancingFullAccess
-... * ResourceGroupsandTagEditorReadOnlyAccess
+  * ResourceGroupsandTagEditorReadOnlyAccess
-... * ResourceGroupsandTagEditorFullAccess
+  * ResourceGroupsandTagEditorFullAccess
-... * AmazonEC2SpotFleetTaggingRole
+  * AmazonEC2SpotFleetTaggingRole
-... * AmazonEC2FullAccess
+  * AmazonEC2FullAccess